coq/coq/CONTRIBUTING.md

 More information about the RM tasks can be found in the [release process checklist][RM-checklist].

-### Packaging ###
+### Packaging Coq ###

-The RM role does not include the task of preparing packages: the Windows and macOS packages are auto-generated by our CI, while some other people take care of packaging Coq for opam, Nix, and a number of additional package managers.
-We thank them for this.
-If your preferred package manager does not include Coq, you can contribute by adding it in there.
+The RM role does not include the task of making Coq available through the various package managers out there: several contributors (most often external to the development team) take care of this, and we thank them for this.
+If your preferred package manager does not include Coq, it is a very worthy contribution to make it available there.
+But be careful not to let a package get outdated, as this could lead some users to install an outdated version of Coq without even being aware of it.

+This [Repology page][repology-coq] lists the versions of Coq which are packaged in many repositories, although it is missing information on some repositories, like opam.

+The Windows and macOS installers are auto-generated in our CI, and this infrastructure has dedicated maintainers within the development team.

 ## Additional resources ##